lukehollis/agentics-3d/README.md

 https://github.com/user-attachments/assets/b3fd4137-17b8-458d-aa2b-62cfd00902fc

-# Generalist RL/ML AI System for Simulating Social Situations
+# Generalist RL/ML AI System for Simulating Humans and Robotics

-This project is a work-in-progress implementing generalist agent character training for game engine environments using a hybrid RL/ML approach to build realistic simulations.
+This project is a work-in-progress implementing generalist agent  training for game engine environments using a hybrid RL/ML approach to build realistic simulations.
 The goal is to be able to more easily have agents available for simulations for a wide range of purposes, especially in urban and transportation planning and supply chain logistics.
 It's currently in development for Unreal, Unity, and Three.js.

 https://github.com/user-attachments/assets/5cee2ebb-da82-46d8-a1f8-ed9a8ac52a9d